-1. Jet pump water intake clogged.

-- Clean.
-Refer to JET PUMP WATER INTAKE AND IMPELLER CLEANING in SPECIAL PROCEDURES section.

-2. Damaged impeller or worn-out wear ring.

-- Replace.
-Refer to an authorized Sea-Doo dealer.

-3. Engine management system fault detected (check engine pilot lamp is ON).
+- 1. Jet pump water intake clogged. - Clean.
+Refer to JET PUMP WATER INTAKE AND IMPELLER CLEANING in SPECIAL PROCEDURES section. - 2.
+Damaged impeller or worn-out wear ring. - Replace.
+Refer to an authorized Sea-Doo dealer. - 3.
+Engine management system fault detected (check engine pilot lamp is ON). - Refer to MONITORING SYSTEM.

+WATERCRAFT STAYS IN NEUTRAL AFTER OPERATING THE IBR LEVER (MODELS WITH IBR)

+- 1. The iBR gate stays in neutral.

-- Refer to MONITORING SYSTEM.
+- Release the throttle to idle RPM.

-- 4. Faulty supercharger and/or intercooler (supercharged models).

 - Refer to an authorized Sea-Doo dealer.

-WATERCRAFT STAYS IN NEUTRAL AFTER OPERATING THE IBR LEVER

-1. The iBR gate stays in neutral.

-- Release the throttle to idle RPM. - Press the CRUISE button to activate the slow speed mode. - Return to shore using the slow speed mode.
-Refer to an authorized Sea-Doo dealer.

-IBR WILL NOT RETURN TO NEUTRAL POSITION (IBR INDICATOR LIGHT ON)
+IBR WILL NOT RETURN TO NEUTRAL POSITION (IBR INDICATOR LIGHT ON) (MODELS WITH IBR)

-1. iBR jammed with debris.
+- 1. iBR jammed with debris.

-- Clean and check for damage in the iBR gate and nozzle area. - 2. iBR system malfunction. - Remove tether cord and wait 5 minutes. - Press START/STOP button. - Install tether cord and check iBR light to ensure fault is cleared. - Refer to an authorized Sea-Doo dealer if fault persists or reoccurs frequently.
+- Clean and check for damage in the iBR gate and nozzle area.

+- 2. iBR system malfunction.

+- Remove tether cord and wait 5 minutes.

+- Press engine START/STOP button.

+- Install tether cord and check iBR light to ensure fault is cleared.

+- Refer to an authorized Sea-Doo dealer if fault persists or reoccurs frequently.

-IBR WILL NOT RETURN TO NEUTRAL POSITION (IBR FAULT INDICATOR OFF)
+IBR WILL NOT RETURN TO NEUTRAL POSITION (IBR FAULT INDICATOR OFF) (MODELS WITH IBR)

-- Throttle lever not fully released during operation.
-Release throttle lever fully to ensure iBR gate returns to neutral. - 2.
+- 1. Throttle lever not fully released during operation. - Release throttle lever fully to ensure iBR gate returns to neutral. - 2.
 Throttle lever does not fully return to null when released. - Refer to an authorized Sea-Doo dealer.